dsg-uwaterloo/graphsurge/README.md

 for a set of common graph algorithms.
 New computations can be written using the [Analytics Computation API](gs_analytics_api/src).
 You can see examples of how to use the API for [bfs](src/computations/bfs) and [scc](src/computations/scc).

+Documentation for more queries supported in Graphsurge will be up later.
+Meanwhile, if you can't wait, browse through the [query grammar](src/parser).